Studland Bay Marine Partnership

 Look for the location code tags on the pickup lines.
 Yellow stickers - 10 tonne.
 Blue stickers - 5 tonne.

-Securing additional funding in 2024 brought the total number of available eco-moorings in the bay to 87 .
+Welcome to the 2025 boating season!
+Securing additional funding in 2024 brought the total number of available eco-moorings in the bay to 87.
 We hope that all boaters will respect the VNAZ and use the eco-moorings now installed - during the winter months all but 10 eco-moorings are removed to be cleaned, tested and maintained.
-The SBMP will again contract the skilled team from Apex Diving & Marine(External link) and for the 2025 season reinstall by 14 April is the target, weather dependant.
+The skilled team from Apex Diving & Marine are reinstalling now and hope to complete fully by the 17th April 2025, weather dependant.
 The SBMP will leave 10 eco-moorings available all year round and reinstall the remainder at the beginning of each boating season.
 In order to achieve this cycle of maintenance and install the partnership will use the revenue achieved through mooring fees.
-All eco-moorings are subject to insurance compliance, for details please see the FAQs.
+All eco-moorings are subject to insurance compliance, for details please see the FAQs

-Boat users, who benefit themselves and the seagrass by using an eco-mooring, can forward their mooring fee via the simple to use Sippi Mooring App(External link) and we recommend downloading the app prior to your first use of the eco-moorings.
-The SBMP is not-for-profit and all funds raised support the project.
+Boat users, who benefit themselves and the seagrass by using an eco-mooring, can forward their mooring fee via the simple to use Sippi Mooring App and we recommend downloading the app prior to your first use of the eco-moorings.
+You can also use this link to pay The SBMP is not-for-profit and all funds raised support the project.
 Step by Step Guide to Pay to Moor If you experience any problems using the Sippi app please provide your feedback to the SBMP.

 Following feedback during the 2024 season, in 2025 the fees to moor will be: